Robert Wright (journalist): Views on religion

 Wright has written extensively on the topic of religion, particularly in The Evolution of God.
 In 2009, When asked by Bill Moyers if God is a figment of the human imagination, Wright responded:

-On The Colbert Report, Wright said he was "not an atheist" but did not believe in any of the three Abrahamic religions.
+On The Colbert Report, Wright said he was "not an atheist" but did not subscribe to any of the three Abrahamic religions.
 He opposes creationism, including intelligent design.
-Wright has a strictly materialist conception of natural selection; however, he does not deny the possibility of some larger purpose unfolding, that natural selection could itself be the product of design, in the context of teleology.
-Wright describes what he calls the "changing moods of God", arguing that religion is adaptable and based on the political, economic and social circumstances of the culture, rather than strictly scriptural interpretation.
+Wright has a materialist conception of natural selection; however, he is intrigued by the possibility of some larger purpose unfolding, natural selection possibly being itself the product of design, in the context of teleology.
+Wright describes what he calls the "changing moods of God," arguing that religion is adaptable and based on the political, economic, and social circumstances of the culture, rather than strictly scriptural interpretation.

-Wright has also been critical of organized atheism and describes himself more specifically as a secular humanist.
-Wright makes a distinction between religion being wrong and bad and is hesitant to agree that its bad effects greatly outweigh its good effects.
+Wright has also been critical of organized atheism.
+He has described himself as a secular humanist.
+Wright makes a distinction between religion being wrong and bad and resists the notion that its bad effects necessarily outweigh its good effects.
 He sees organized atheism as attempting to actively convert people in the same way as many religions do.
-Wright views it as being counterproductive to think of religion as being the root cause of today's problems.
+Wright has said that it is counterproductive to think of religion as being the root cause of today's problems.

-In Why Buddhism is True, Wright advocates a secular, Westernized form of Buddhism focusing on the practice of mindfulness meditation and stripped of the element of rebirth (Buddhism).
-He believes Buddhism's diagnosis of the causes of human suffering is vindicated by evolutionary biology and evolutionary psychology.
+In Why Buddhism is True, Wright investigates a secular, Westernized form of Buddhism focusing on the practice of mindfulness meditation and stripped of the element of reincarnation.
+He believes Buddhism's diagnosis of the causes of human suffering is largely vindicated by evolutionary biology and evolutionary psychology, justifying his book's title.
 He further argues that the modern psychological idea of the modularity of mind resonates with the Buddhist teaching of no-self (anatman).

 Personal life

-Wright lives in Princeton, New Jersey, with his wife Lisa and their two daughters.
-They have two dogs named Frazier and Milo, who are featured in a few Bloggingheads.tv episodes.
+Wright lives in Princeton, New Jersey, with his wife Lisa; they have two daughters.
+Two of their dogs, named Frazier and Milo, have been featured in Bloggingheads.tv episodes.